vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 prometheus       prometheus.example.com,prometheus.example.com             80, 443   44s
 ```

 Please wait a few minutes and check back again.
-If this is still the case, there must be some error condition that prevents NGINX ingress controller from getting a public IPv4 address.
+If this is still the case, there must be some error condition that prevents tbe NGINX Ingress controller from getting a public IPv4 address.
 The conditions that can trigger this situation depend greatly on the underlying computing platform for Kubernetes.
 For example, Kubernetes on AKS or GKE depend on the public cloud infrastructure to provide a routable IPv4 address which is usually tied to some form of load-balancing resource.

-However, if the NGINX ingress controller is able to get a public IPv4 address, `grafana.example.com` must resolve to that same IPv4 address.
+However, if the NGINX Ingress controller is able to get a public IPv4 address, `grafana.example.com` must resolve to that same IPv4 address.
 For example:

 ```
 $ kubectl --namespace=kubeprod get ing grafana